 The general rule in law is that costs follow the event, which means that if you succeed with your case your costs are paid by the opponent or from the estate.

-In all cases it is important to appreciate that costs are always subject to the discretion of the Court, which means that if the case is subject to Court proceedings particularly in cases involving family disputes, the Court will often want to consider very carefully the conduct of all the parties involved.
+In all cases it is important to appreciate that costs are always subject to the discretion of the Court, which means that if the case is subject to Court proceedings particularly in cases involving family disputes, the Court will often want to consider very carefully the conduct of all the parties involved before making a decision on costs.
 For example:-

 - Did the Deceased cause the dispute by acting unreasonably ?
 If so, this will be a factor used to determine the payment of costs from the estate.

-- Has one of the parties acted unreasonably or unfairly causing the delay of the case, a Judge may regard such conduct as being unreasonable and as such order that they have caused the dispute and as such must bear the costs of the litigation
+- Has one of the parties acted unreasonably or unfairly ? or has a part caused the delay of the case, a Judge may regard such conduct as being unreasonable and order that they have caused the dispute and as such must bear the costs of the litigation

 Make a free, no obligation enquiry now.
 Call us on 0845 568 4000 or click here to make a free online enquiry.